- As an incoming student, can I get housing?

 How safe is the neighborhood?

 Our neighborhood, as with any other, is as safe as you make it.
-Urban living requires that you use your common sense and follow basic safety tips.
+Urban living requires that one is constantly alert, aware of their surroundings and follows basic safety precautions.
 Our high-rise buildings have 24-hour Door Attendants, our low-rise is locked 24 hours a day, and NYU Public Safety provides 24-hour security services.
 At check-in, you will receive helpful information about safety in the Village and University areas.

 What are the housing rates?